Multiple people left stranded on roof of downtown LA building after fire erupts

 LAFD says crews knocked down the fire in about 30 minutes after the blaze began to burn on the building's second and third floors.

-AIR7 HD captured aerial footage of firefighters extending a ladder to the roof of the building to reach the people left stranded.
-LAFD says once the stairwells are cleared, firefighters will bring them down and they will be evaluated for possible smoke inhalation.
+AIR7 HD captured aerial footage of firefighters extending a ladder from the freeway to the roof of the building to reach the people left stranded.
+LAFD said once the stairwells were cleared, firefighters lead everyone down and they were evaluated for smoke inhalation.

-It's unclear exactly how many people were on the roof at the time of the fire.
+Crews say the eight people on the roof were at the building taking part in a photo shoot.

 A search of the building found no one else inside the building, according to LAFD.